Richard Arthur Bogle

 Richard Arthur Bogle (September 7, 1835 – November 22, 1904) was an American pioneer.
-He was born in Jamaica, and he died in Walla Walla, Washington Territory.
+He was born in Jamaica, and he died in Walla Walla, Washington state.
 He was known as the first African-American businessman in Walla Walla, Washington.

 Early life

 Bogle was born in Jamaica in 1835 to parents who were slaves until 1833.
 At the age of 12, he escaped by smuggling himself onto a ship bound for New York, where he remained for one year before moving to Michigan.
 He stayed in Michigan for a short time before joining a wagon train to the Oregon Territory at age 16 in 1851.
 Three years later, Bogle packed up and left to Yreka, California, and studied under Nathan Ferber, as a barber.